Sharadhi-S/smart-study-planner/README.md

 - Add task priorities
 - Search for tasks
 - Organize tasks into categories
-- Refactor the project into multiple Python files
 - Build a graphical user interface (GUI)